 Regenerative MedicineI have a friend who sells surgical tools and equipment.
 One tool he's selling now is a laser that is used to create micro-damage in very specific locations of the human heart.
 Just like what Dr. Centeno did with my knee, such micro-damage causes red blood cells to respond to heal the area (i.e., encouraging the body to heal itself).
 This creates an ideal situation for the injection of stem cells to grow new tissue in place of damaged tissue.
 He told me that they do this procedure for patients who have chronic heart disease and in some cases they can double the heart's ability to pump blood.
 For some patients, this translates into adding years to their life.
 So when I mentioned this procedure for my knee to him, he immediately knew what I was describing and told me that regenerative medicine is the new wave.
 So, in my opinion, the FDA better wake up and embrace the future and stop playing favorites with big pharma.
 Here's some interesting info on the lawsuit against stem cells from the FDA:

 - Former FDA Commissioner on our “Your Cells=Drugs” Case

 - Texas Medical Board puts Rules around Stem Cell Use

 - FDA: Your Body is a Drug and We want to Regulate It

 - More on “Your Body is a Drug”

-According to my doctor, my verall my progress has been excellent and, at this point, I couldn't be happier that I chose the Regenexx procedure vs. surgery.
-Now tomorrow I have an MRI on my left knee to begin the possible pursuit of the same regimen of treatment for my left knee.
+According to my doctor, my overall my progress has been excellent and, at this point, I couldn't be happier that I chose the Regenexx procedure vs. surgery.
+Tomorrow I have an MRI on my left knee to begin the possible pursuit of the same regimen of treatment for my left knee.
 Stay tuned.